 In addition, in connection with his appointment as General Counsel, Mr. Klurfeld was granted an incentive deferred cash award in February 2018 in the amount of \$1.5 million.
-The incentive deferred cash award vests as follows, subject to continued service through the applicable vesting date: \$210,000 vested on February 13, 2022; \$210,000 will vest on each of February 13, 2023 through 2026; and \$225,000 will vest on each of February 13, 2027 and 2028.
+The incentive deferred cash award vests as follows, subject to continued service through the applicable vesting date: \$210,000 vested on February 13, 2022; \$210,000 vested on February 13, 2023; \$210,000 vested on February 13, 2024; \$210,000 will vest on each of February 13, 2025 and 2026; and \$225,000 will vest on each of February 13, 2027 and 2028.
 Any unvested portion of the incentive deferred cash award will vest in full upon a change in control, Mr. Klurfeld's death or disability or termination without cause (subject, in the case of death, disability or termination without cause, to execution of a release).
 Distributions generally occur within two and a half months following the applicable vesting date.

-Mr. Klurfeld's deferred cash and incentive deferred cash awards will be reported in the Summary Compensation Table in the years earned.
+Mr. Klurfeld's deferred cash was, and incentive deferred cash awards will be, reported in the Summary Compensation Table in the years earned.